 Mark has worked in a variety of business environments, most notably as partner and Chief Information Officer in a local High Technology firm in which he was part owner.
 With over $1 million in annual revenue and 30+ employees this experience in the business sector gave Mark a wealth of respect for our community’s business owners and insight into the important role that business plays in helping to shape our community and promote the positive entrepreneurial spirit that drives our local and national economy.

 Believing in a community means being a part of it.
 Each of us involves ourselves somewhere, whether it’s in the lives of friends and family – a cause or a charity that means something special to us, or even in our daily involvement in the school life of our children.
 Over the years, Mark has had the pleasure of serving with his daughters soccer club as a parent volunteer and on the parent council of her school; with the Distress Centre of Ottawa and Region helping them to raise funds to support their important work; volunteering with the United Way Day of Caring; ringing the Holiday bells with the Salvation Army in our local malls and serving on the United Way of Ottawa and Pinecrest Queensway Community Resource Centre boards of directors.

 Working in Local Politics

-Mark was elected to Ottawa City Council in the Municipal Election of 2010 to represent Bay Ward in Ottawa’s west end.
-Following the election Mark was elected by his Council Colleagues to be the Chair of the Community Protective Services Committee – a wide ranging portfolio that governs parks & recreation, arts, culture, social services, by-law, the Ottawa Fire and Paramedic services.
+In 2014, Mark was re-elected to Ottawa City Council to represent Bay Ward in Ottawa’s west end.
+Mark was first elected in the Municipal Election of 2010.
+Following the 2010 election Mark was selected by his Council Colleagues to be the Chair of the Community and Protective Services Committee – a wide ranging portfolio that governs parks & recreation, arts, culture, social services, by-law, the Ottawa Fire and Paramedic services.
 Several years prior to the 2010 election, Mark had the opportunity to work in the office of then MPP Jim Watson who represented Ottawa West Nepean in which Bay Ward is located.